MrXavier/RolePlayingGame/README.md

 ### GameState
 It holds the state of the game with the text to be shown and the available options
 ### Character
-Interface of the player character
+Interface of the player character.
+Create character using CharacterFactory pattern
 ### LocalFilePersistance
 Have the code for save and resume the game in a local file.
 The local file is the Context object serialized